What is the primary function of the electron transport chain in c... | Channels for Pearson+

 1

+Understand that the electron transport chain (ETC) is a series of protein complexes located in the inner mitochondrial membrane.

-Identify the role of the electron transport chain (ETC): The ETC is the final stage of cellular respiration, occurring in the inner mitochondrial membrane, where electrons are transferred through a series of complexes.
+Recognize that the primary function of the ETC is to transfer electrons from electron donors like NADH and FADH2 to electron acceptors such as oxygen, through a series of redox reactions.

-Recognize the primary function of the ETC: The main function is to pump protons (H⁺ ions) across the mitochondrial membrane, creating a proton gradient.
-This gradient is essential for ATP synthesis.

-Clarify the mechanism: As electrons move through the ETC, energy is released and used to transport protons from the mitochondrial matrix to the intermembrane space, establishing a proton gradient.
+As electrons move through the ETC, energy is released and used to pump protons (H+) from the mitochondrial matrix to the intermembrane space, creating a proton gradient across the inner mitochondrial membrane.

-Connect to ATP synthesis: The proton gradient drives ATP synthesis through chemiosmosis, where protons flow back into the matrix via ATP synthase, facilitating the conversion of ADP to ATP.
+This proton gradient generates a potential energy difference, known as the proton motive force, which is crucial for ATP synthesis.

+The enzyme ATP synthase uses the energy stored in the proton gradient to convert ADP and inorganic phosphate into ATP, a process known as oxidative phosphorylation.

 Watch next